 What Can Cause False Positive Pregnancy Test Results?

 Medically Related Causes for False Positive Pregnancy Test Results

 - You’ve had a chemical pregnancy.
 The unfortunate fact is about 25% of all pregnancies end up being a chemical pregnancy.
 This happens when a fertilized egg stops developing, after implantation, because of an abnormality or some other reason.
 The fertilized egg never becomes an embryo, but you may have enough hCG to test positive.
-Due to the super sensitive pregnancy tests available, women can detect pregnancy in the very, very early stages.
+Due to the super sensitive pregnancy tests, women can detect pregnancy in the very, very early stages.
 The joy of discovering your pregnancy early also has the chance of crushing heartbreak if an early miscarriage happens.
 You can avoid the rollercoaster of emotions from a chemical pregnancy if you wait longer to test.

 - You’ve had a miscarriage or a pregnancy ended in the previous eight weeks.
 It can take that long for the hCG levels in your system to drop.